Quickstart: Use MSBuild tasks to convert Bicep files and parameters to JSON

 dotnet new console --framework net6.0

-The command creates a project file using the same name as your directory, msBuildDemo.csproj.
-For more information about how to create a console application from Visual Studio Code, see the tutorial.
+This command creates a project file with the same name as your directory, msBuildDemo.csproj.
+See this Create a .NET console application using Visual Studio Code tutorial for more information about how to create a console application from Visual Studio Code.

-4. Open msBuildDemo.csproj with an editor, and replace the content with the .NET 6 or NoTargets SDK example, and also replace __LATEST_VERSION__ with the latest version of the Bicep NuGet packages.
+4. Open msBuildDemo.csproj with an editor, and replace the content with the .NET 6 or NoTargets SDK example.
+Also replace __LATEST_VERSION__ with the latest version of the Bicep NuGet package.

 5. Save the file.